 We have increased our disclosures and reporting on climate risk and our Investment Manager has evolved its proprietary ESG tool to allow us to assess this and other risks in more detail across the portfolio.
-The Task Force on Climate-Related Financial Disclosures ('TCFD') established by the Financial Stability Board provides a framework and set of standards to report against which we are making progress in adopting, see page 48.
+The Task Force on Climate-Related Financial Disclosures ('TCFD') established by the Financial Stability Board provides a framework and set of standards to report against which we are making progress in adopting, see the Sustainability section in our Annual report and accounts 2020.